 Even in this period of COVID-19 problems, mortgage interest rates are extremely low.
 Many homeowners who don’t want to sell their Acton house and plan on staying where they are, have not chosen to refinance their mortgage.
-It’s true sometimes mortgage financing can be complicated at the beginning and getting all the way to a closing requires a good deal of documentation and paperwork.
+It’s true that sometimes mortgage financing can be complicated at the beginning and getting all the way to a closing requires a good deal of documentation and paperwork.
 This can be time-consuming.
 On the other hand, the time you spend can truly be valuable to your long-term financial situation because the savings over a period of years really add up!
 Read on to learn a bit more.

 According to Bankrate.com up to 18.5 million homeowners meet the criteria that most lenders would accept for a mortgage refinance, and most people could cut their interest rate by at least 3/4 of a percentage point.
 If you translate that into a typical mortgage on your Acton house, you may end up saving $300 a month or more in interest payments.
 If you multiply that by 20 years, your savings is $72,000!
 And you are building equity in your house faster as well.

-Most Acton homeowners should enjoy the benefits from refinancing their mortgage if they’ve held their present mortgage more than four or five years.
+Most Acton homeowners should enjoy the benefits of refinancing their mortgage if they’ve held their present mortgage for more than four or five years.
 Because interest rates are as low as they’ve ever been, you should be able to knock at least .75% off your current rate.
 If you don’t like the rates you’re getting from local banks, don’t be afraid to shop around some more.
 One of the first things you could do to refinance your Acton house is to talk to your current lender.
 Let them know you’ve been shopping around and that you will end up refinancing without them if they can’t give you their best rate.

-Other Merrimack Valley homeowners might holding the line on a refi, waiting to see whether rates will go even lower.
+Other Merrimack Valley homeowners might be holding the line on a refi, waiting to see whether rates will go even lower.
 Most experts agree this is not a good strategy.
 Because rates are so low, it is really unlikely they will fall too much more.
 If you can begin saving right away it’s better to refinance now.

 Reason #2 I Don’t Have Money for Closing Costs on A New Acton Loan